-In 2013 Morris Haynes filed a class action lawsuit against Taurus after a deputy sheriff’s firearm, a Taurus Model PT-140PRO, unintentionally discharged after falling out of its holster and hitting the ground.
+In 2013 Morris Haynes filed a class-action lawsuit against Taurus after a deputy sheriff’s firearm, a Taurus Model PT-140PRO, was unintentionally discharged after falling out of its holster and hitting the ground.
 This incident demonstrated that Taurus had manufactured millions of guns that could fire when dropped, which of course could cause a lawful gun owner to be injured or killed.

 As a result of the class action, Taurus agreed to repair and/or replace any affected guns and provide safety instructions.
 The company was not required to admit that any of its firearms were defective.

 The 2013 settlement covers the following Taurus pistols:

 - PT-111 Millennium